 After the grey hair transition, the real challenge in front of me was to keep my natural silver hair shiny and keep the brassiness away without compromising the health of my hair.

 I have been using GoodBye Yellow Purple shampoo twice a month.
-It is doing its job of neutralizing the yellow undertones, but the effort to remove product build-up and keep away frizz remained unsolved.
+It is neutralizing the yellow undertones, but the effort to remove product build-up and keep away frizz remained unsolved.

-I knew about and heard of ACV rinse in the silver sisters community, so I thought of giving it a try.
+I had heard of and known about ACV rinse in the Silver Sisters community, so I decided to give it a try.

 Also, I learned about hair pH and how to keep the pH balance for hair health.